knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/99-contributing.md

 ## Installing dependencies
 To install the regular Laravel dependencies, run `composer install`.

 However, if you're testing something related to Dingo, you'll need to install the Dingo dependencies instead.
 To do that, set the shell variable `COMPOSER=composer.dingo.json` before running `composer install` (ie `COMPOSER=composer.dingo.json composer install`).
-On Windows, you can use the npm package [cross-env](https://npmjs.com/package/cross-env) to easily run set this.
+On Windows, you can use the Node.js package [cross-env](https://npmjs.com/package/cross-env) to easily run set this.

+## Local development
+If you need a project to test the generated doc output on, you can use [this](https://github.com/knuckleswtf/TheSideProjectAPI) (Laravel).
+Change the path in the `repositories` section of the `composer.json` to point to your local clone of Scribe.

 ## Running tests
 - To run tests for Laravel, run `composer test`.
 This will run all tests excluding the ones for Dingo and stop on the first failure.